edward22274/hello-world/README.md

 # hello-world
 first repository
 My name is Edward.
-this change is for learning purposes.
+This change is for learning purposes.